zagui440s/personalCP/week-01/day1/README.md

 ## Topics Covered / Goals

 - Get your local machine set up to start the course
-- Operating Sytem / UNIX ideas
+- Operating Sytems / UNIX
-- Be able to navigate your computer using the command line
+    - History of UNIX
+    - Core architecture
+    - Files & Folders
+- Learn the most essential commands for interacting with your OS
-- Create and manage git repositories using the command line
+- Create and manage git/Github repositories using the command line

 ## Lesson

 ### Computer Setup (Mac, Linux, & Windows)

-Before we get started, just know that this will be chaos.
+Before we get started, just know that this can be chaotic.
 Your goal is to get a working environment.
 Please follow along closely!

 - [Slack](https://slack.com/downloads) - for all communication purposes
 - [Zoom](https://zoom.us/support/download)